-Assemble your jalapeño poppers a day or two ahead of time and store them (unbaked) in a sealed container in the refrigerator.
-Or, freeze them for longer storage.
+Yes!
+Assemble your jalapeño poppers a day or two ahead of time and store them (unbaked) in a sealed container in the refrigerator until ready to bake.

 Yes, uncooked jalapeno poppers freeze well and will keep for 3-4 months in a tightly sealed, freezer-safe container.
 To freeze, assemble as directed, then lay your uncooked poppers out on a baking sheet lined with parchment paper.
 Freeze until solid, then store in an airtight container or freezer bag until ready to use.
 Your poppers can go straight in the oven from the freezer, but may take an extra 3-5 minutes to cook.

-For a dinner party, plan about 6 appetizers per person, with two to three different options available.
+For a dinner party with a main course, plan about 6 appetizers per person, with two to three different options available.
 As an example, you could serve these jalapeño poppers with roasted garlic hummus and veggies, as well as a plate of bacon wrapped chicken bites.

-For a cocktail party, where no main course is being served, plan 8 to 12 appetizers per person, with up to six options available.
+For a cocktail party with no main course, plan 8 to 12 appetizers per person, with up to six options available.

 Bacon Jalapeño Poppers